-While the Bank seeks to manage its operational risks, these risks remain an inherent part of its business such as fraud.
+While the Bank seeks to manage its operational risks, these risks remain an inherent part of its business

+The operational risks that the Bank faces include the possibility of inadequate or failed internal or external processes or systems failures, human error, regulatory breaches, employee misconduct or external events such as fraud.
 The Bank's business inherently generates operational risks.
 The business is dependent on processing numerous complex transactions.
 The recording and processing of these transactions are potentially exposed to the risk of human and technological errors or a breakdown in internal controls relating to the due authorisation of transactions.
 Given the volume of transactions processed by the Bank, errors may be repeated or compounded before they are discovered and rectified, and there can be no assurance that risk assessments made in advance will adequately estimate the costs of these errors.